top of page

 Orthodontists in masks and gloves treat a child in a dentist chair.

-This is the most common time because:
+This is the most common treatment window because:

 • Most permanent teeth have erupted

-• The jaw is still growing
+• The jaw is still actively growing

 What Is the Best Age for Braces?